barbhai23/Flight_fare_prediction/README.md

-here is the link to watch the deployed program http://localhost:8501/
+Here is the link to view the deployed program http://localhost:8501/